aspose-words-cloud/aspose-words-cloud-go/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 20.12

+- Refactoring of Co SDK, all API method signatures are changed
+- Added Batch API feature

 ## Enhancements in Version 20.11

 - In configuration json file appSid / appKey has been replaced to clientId / clientSecret.